News From The World's Mayor | Joshua T. Berglan

 10–20%

 Creators build multiple revenue streams: podcasting, online courses, heritage brand merchandise, IP licensing, token-gated Web3 content, books, live events, and speaking.
-The hub retains only 10 to 20 percent to maintain shared tools, pay for the Starlink, and keep the lights on.
+The hub retains only 10 to 20 percent to maintain shared tools, pay for connectivity, and keep the lights on.

 Code as Law: Artifexian Governance

-The 80-to-90 split isn't a promise on a piece of paper.
-It is enforced by the network's operating system, which I call Artifexian Governance.
-Web3 smart contracts on the blockchain automate every royalty distribution.
-The terms are immutable, transparent, and not subject to renegotiation by any party with more power.
+The 80-to-90 split isn't meant to be a promise on a piece of paper.
+It is designed to be enforced by the network's operating system, which I call Artifexian Governance.
+Web3 smart contracts automate royalty distribution so terms can be transparent, durable, and difficult for any single party to manipulate.

 The Network Is Not Theoretical